Tuttlingen: History

 During the NS (National Socialists or Nazi Party) regime Tuttlingen had prison camps and forced labor camps, whose inmates worked for the local industry.
 A total of 3,645 victims of the so-called „Euthanasia-campaign T4" were cremated in the cemetery of the town, including murdered inmates of regional concentration camps.
 In 1947 an obelisk was erected and plaques installed in their memory.
 In February and March 1945 Tuttlingen experienced 5 air raids, 4 of which were aimed at the station (Tuttlingen station).
 On 21 April 1945 Tuttlingen was occupied by parts of the French first army and became part of the "French Zone of Occupation".
 Railroad bridges were detonated and until 1952 the prison camp „Mühlau“ was the "Dépôt de transit N°2", a Transit and Exit encampment of the French Zone of Occupation for hundreds of thousands of German prisoners of war.
 In its location are the Immanuel-Kant-High School and the Otto-Hahn-High School today.

-In 1945 Tuttlingen became part of Württemberg-Hohenzollern, and in 1952 part of the newly founded state Baden-Württemberg and the subsection of Südwürttemberg-Hohenzollern within it.
+In 1945, Tuttlingen became part of Württemberg-Hohenzollern, and in 1952, it is part of the newly founded state Baden-Württemberg and the subsection of Südwürttemberg-Hohenzollern within it.

 As its population had already grown beyond 20,000 in 1949, Tuttlingen was declared to be "Große Kreisstadt" as soon as the Baden-Württemberg council regulations were implemented on 1 April 1956.

-With the district reform of 1973 the district of Tuttlingen received its present-day extension, which increased its population by a third and its area 3 times.
+With the district reform of 1973, the district of Tuttlingen received its present-day extension, which increased its population by a third and its area thrice.
 At the same time, Tuttlingen came under the administrative government of Freiburg.